The Trinity Beast — Infrastructure Resource Costs

 Detailed Cost Breakdown

-Estimated monthly costs based on us-east-2 pricing as of April 2026.
+Estimated monthly costs based on us-east-2 pricing.
 The "On-Demand" column shows what you'd pay without any commitments.
 The "You Pay" column reflects the net cost after all active savings plans and reservations are applied.
+ECS Fargate was right-sized from 8 vCPU / 32 GB to 4 vCPU / 16 GB on May 30, 2026.

 ResourceConfigurationOn-DemandYou PaySavings